Randi Rhodes: Premiere Radio Networks (2009–2014)

 On April 23, 2009, Premiere Radio Networks, a subsidiary of Clear Channel Communications, announced the addition of Randi Rhodes to their syndicated lineup with her show returning to airways across the country May 11, 2009.
 Her eponymous program, The Randi Rhodes Show, aired live Monday through Friday from 3pm to 6pm Eastern Time.
 Her show ended on May 16, 2014.

-Dark Horse Broadcasting (2016)
+Dark Horse Broadcasting (2016-2025)

 In 2016, Randi Rhodes initiated a Kickstarter campaign to return The Randi Rhodes Show from which she received 1,951 pledges in the amount of $152,063.
 The show began live streaming publicly on July 5, 2016, four days after it was streamed privately to supporters of the Kickstarter campaign.

-Present day

-Randi is now on from 3 to 5 pm ET on: